pranav0609/css-ia1/README.md

 # css-ia1
-Python-nmap implementation for CSSS IA1
+Python-nmap implementation for CSS IA1

 We have compared using sockets and python-nmap library for scanning various ports.